Statistical Complexity of Heterogeneous Geometric Networks: Methods

-For studying the attachment mechanisms, we used a replication dataset from the ICON corpus consisting of 139 networks mostly describing biological, social and technological phenomena \cite{Ghasemian2018, Smith2019b}.
+For studying the link growth mechanisms, we used a replication dataset from the ICON corpus consisting of 139 networks mostly describing biological, social and technological phenomena \cite{Ghasemian2018, Smith2019b}.
 These ranged from $n = 50$ to $n = 3155$ with a mean of 341 $\pm$ 462.
 Densities ranged from $d= 0.0011$ to $d= 0.3884$ with a mean of 0.0578 $\pm$ 0.0717.